snhobbs/kicad-make/README.md

 We encourage using semantic numbering for board revisions.
 See the blog post <https://www.maskset.net/blog/2023/02/26/semantic-versioning-for-hardware/> for the versioning scheme.
 As rolling the patch number ({Major}.{Minor}.{Patch}) is done to reflect BOM or manufacturing changes then the released board files will only be tied to the major & minor number.
 To reflect this we use {Major}.{Minor}.X as the board revision.
 You can use any version number you want though.

-### IBOM Version Number
-The IBOM script uses the version number in the PCB title block in the filename.
-Note that this may be different than the declared version.
-We left this as your version should be the same and this acts as an easy indication you have a version issue.

 ## Usage

 You can copy or symlink the makefile into your project however I prefer to point to the file directly with makes -f command.